 Our desktop environment and all its apps are built using Vala, GTK+, Granite, and a number of other open libraries.
 We host our desktop code on Launchpad.net, a free service for open source projects.
 If you've never developed for elementary OS before, we recommend you check out our Getting Started guide.
 Learn More

-This burndown chart shows our progress for the Loki Beta 1 milestone, which is our current development focus.
-Soon after that milestone is reached, public beta testing for Loki will begin and this chart will be updated to reflect the next milestone.
+This burndown chart shows our progress for the Loki RC 1 milestone, which is our current development focus.
+Soon after that milestone is reached, Loki will be publically released and work on the next version of elementary OS will begin.
 Learn More

 Every project begins with an idea.
 Our Design Team takes these and turns them into clear blueprints and bug reports.
 We break up design into two main components: